ThemezerNX/LayoutDocs/docs/guide/menu-files.md

 | playerSelect    | `0100000000001007` | Player Select                                           |
 | myPage          | `0100000000001013` | User Page                                               |

 Almost all menu-related applets also have a `common.szs` file that defines structures that should be used throughout all menus in the applet.
 They often contain the bottom bar (controller status, buttons).
+Custom themes unfortunately only support modifying the `common.szs` file in the `qlaunch` applet, and not the ones in `playerSelect` or `myPage`.

 ## Filenames